solana-mobile/mobile-wallet-adapter/spec/spec.md

 where:

 - `auth_token`: an opaque string representing a unique identifying token issued by the wallet endpoint to the dapp endpoint.
 The format and contents are an implementation detail of the wallet endpoint.
 The dapp endpoint can use this on future connections to `reauthorize` access to [privileged methods](#privileged-methods).
-- `addresses`: one or more base64-encoded addresses, for the accounts to which this auth token corresponds
+- `accounts`: one or more value objects that represent the accounts to which this auth token corresponds.
+These objects hold the following properties:
+  - `address`: a base64-encoded address for this account
+  - `label`: (optional) a human-readable string that describes the account.
+Wallet endpoints that allow their users to label their accounts may choose to return those labels here to enhance the user experience at the dapp endpoint.
 - `wallet_uri_base`: (optional) if this wallet endpoint has an [endpoint-specific URI](#endpoint-specific-uris) that the dapp endpoint should use for subsequent connections, this member will be included in the result object.
 The dapp endpoint should use this URI for all subsequent connections where it expects to use this `auth_token`.

 ###### Errors